Today, in less than 5 minutes, we are going to cover the following:

-When getting into a project/task we want to enter a flow state.
+When getting into a project/task, we want to enter a flow state.
 This basically means we are in the zone.
-You know those times where you are fully immersed in something and all of the sudden an hour has gone by?
+You know those times when you are fully immersed in something and all of a sudden an hour has gone by?
 That's flow.

 However, we cannot get into this state if we are constantly interrupted and distracted.
 Distractions are more impactful to our productivity than we give them credit for, even if minimal.
 Let's think of the things that distract us the most.

-Whenever you sit down for a task, how often do you find yourself checking your email?
+When you sit down for a task, how often do you check your email?
 Do you have email notifications popping up all over the place?
 Do you find yourself clicking on them?
 I bet you're a great multitasker :)

 Solution Try setting specific times of the day to look at your email.
-Emails are hardly ever urgent, if they are, they really should be getting in touch with you via another method.
+Emails are hardly ever urgent, if they are, they really should be contacting you via another method.
 In any case, even a semi urgent email can usually wait a few hours.

 Going Further There's a great piece of software called Sanebox.
-This application automatically filters your emails so you are not plagued with a bunch of random messages throughout the day.
-They also have a do not disturb function which keeps your emails hidden and sends them out to you all at once during set times.
-IE You can get emails delivered at 9AM, then not get any emails again until 1PM for example.
+This application automatically filters your emails so you are not plagued with random messages throughout the day.
+They also have a do not disturb function, which keeps your emails hidden and sends them out to you all at once during set times.
+For example, you can get emails delivered at 9AM and then not get any emails again until 1PM.
 This is a great product!
 Check it out here .

 Perhaps not just a work hack, but a life hack.
 If you've never gone through the process of evaluating your phone notifications, now is the time.
 Do you really need a notification for every email?
 Do you need notifications for Instagram and Facebook?

-Solution I challenge you to test yourself on these, you'll find the decluttering of your mind a major relief.
+Solution I challenge you to test yourself on these, you'll find the decluttering of your mind a significant relief.
 Set aside an hour and start reworking the notifications on your phone .

 Close your door

 Many hotel managers love to proclaim they have an open door policy.
-However, an open door policy does not mean you cannot close your door from time to time.
+However, an open door policy does not mean you cannot close your door occasionally.

 Solution You might want to close your door in the mornings until you get caught up with your routine.
-You then might want to close your door during set times during the day where you get into deep work.
-If you are consistent with this, it will not come as a surprise to your Collegues.
+You then might want to close your door during set times during the day when you get into deep work.
+If you are consistent with this, it will not come as a surprise to your colleagues.

 Going further Explain to your Team what it means when your door is closed, what items can they interrupt you for?
 You might even want to hang a do not disturb tag on the handle :)